Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 A no-stress checklist for the moment you step off the ship

-- Check last tender time and set a phone alarm.
+- Check the last tender time and set a phone alarm.

 - Choose your plan: Fira only, or Fira plus Oia.